Regional Development Victoria

 The work of the Grampians RDA Board to deliver on these regional priorities continues under the leadership of new Board Chair, Michael Tudball.

 The RDA program is an Australian Government Initiative.
-For more information about the work of the RDA committees, visit the RDA website.
+Learn more about the work of Victoria's RDA committees.